-Cause Controls Gaps in Controls Action Required Sources of Gaps in Assurance Action Required Increased demand related to the pandemic; Staffing challenges in the service Reduced capacity as a consequence of having reduced the scope of work permissible cancer centers (Oxford, Luton) where appropriate.
-The issue has been raised formally at Executive level, and with East of England specialist cancer commissioners Safety-netting for patients in current pathway Gaps in Controls Ongoing delays in response from Oxford University Hospitals NHS FT to NHSE on the potential way forward and the suboptimal process in terms of collaboration / engagement with Milton Keynes University Hospital NHS FT on the proposed service Sources of Assurance Second line of defence: Coronial inquest Gaps in Assurance Action Required at MKUH as the spoke site.
-CEO to regional director escalation Report into cluster of serious incidents produced by Northampton and shared with commissioners Joint commitment confirmed at Milton Keynes University Hospital NHS FT /Oxford University Hospitals NHS FT exec-to-exec team meeting on 02 October 2023 model.
-Continued concerns with delays in patient pathways and a failure to fully implement the recommendations of the serious incident review investigation commissioned by NHS Midlands (reported November 2022).
+Cause Controls Gaps in Controls Action Required Sources of Gaps in Assurance Action Required Assurance Increased demand related to the pandemic; Staffing challenges in the service Reduced capacity as a consequence of having reduced the scope of work permissible at MKUH as the spoke site.
+Report into cluste serious incidents produced by Northampton an with commission Joint commitme confirmed at Mil Keynes University Hospital NHS Funiversity Hospital NHS Funity Hospital NHS Funiversity Hospital NHS Funiversity Hospital NHS Funity Hospital N response from Oxform University Hospitals NHS FT to NHSE or the potential way forward and the suboptimal process terms of collaboration of ent Milton Keynes University Hospital NHS FT on the proposed service model.
+Continued concerns with delay in patient pathways and a failure to fully implement the recommendations of the serious incident review investigation commissioned by NHS Midlands (reported November 2022). in on f Second line of defence: Coronial inquest meeting on 02 C 2023 October